Patient Counseling

 What to Expect

-Inform patients they may experience adverse reactions after receiving SHINGRIX.
+Inform patients that they may experience adverse reactions after receiving SHINGRIX.
 In clinical trials, the most common adverse reactions observed were pain, redness, and swelling at the injection site, myalgia, fatigue, headache, shivering, fever, and gastrointestinal symptoms.1

 2-Dose Series